THANKS FOR YOUR INTEREST IN F5

-DO YOU OFFER PERSONAL TRAINING
+DO YOU OFFER PRIVATE TRAINING?

 DO YOU SELL GLOVES AND OTHER GEAR?

-We also have an exclusive partnership with Hayabusa Combat Gear where we offer F5 members 10% off retail prices for gear and free shipping to the gym when they order through us!
+We also have an exclusive partnership with Hayabusa Combat Gear where we offer F5 members 10% off retail prices for gear and you get free shipping to the gym when you order through us!